Scholarships for Entering Students

 Only applicants who have submitted complete Applications for Financial Assistance are eligible to receive any scholarship awarded (in full or in part) on the basis of financial need.
 The Application for Financial Assistance is available on the How To Apply page.

 American Foundation for Bulgaria Scholarships

-Two scholarships of $2,500 are available: one for an entering student of Bulgarian origin, residing in the Macedonia, and the other for an entering student of Bulgarian origin, residing in one of the former Soviet Republic countries, based on academic merit.
-In case no applicant meets the Macedonia/ former Soviet Republic residence criteria, the scholarship amount can be applied to any of the other type of scholarships, according to where funds are needed the most.
+Two scholarships of $2,500 are available: one for an entering student of Bulgarian origin, residing in the U.S., and the other for an entering student of Bulgarian origin, residing in Macedonia or in the Western Outlands, based on academic merit.

 Aurubis Bulgaria Scholarship